 Editor's note: Tomorrow (July 15) is National Skunk Awareness Day, so we're republishing this advice from our resident vet.
 Here's another post he wrote in June about a quick-response plan, and what supplies to keep on hand, in case of a skunking.

 I feel bad for dogs sprayed by skunks.
 I also feel bad for their owners.
 Recently, I felt special sympathy for one such pair, because the pair consisted of my dog Buster and me.
 We hosted a dinner party.
 Buster was a very good boy during the party, and he didn't complain about not having been walked before the party.
 But by the time things broke up, Buster definitely had earned a walk.
 And it was midnight.

 I was holding the leash when Buster suddenly lunged forward.
 When I saw the object of his attack, I initially feared it was a raccoon.
 Thankfully it was only a skunk.
 Raccoons generally stand and fight.
 Raccoons are ferocious and I've seen many dogs get torn apart by them.
 Skunks simply turn and spray.

 Being skunked is a miserable experience.
 I know this because a hearty portion of the spray struck me.
 Thankfully, skunks almost never cause lasting (physical) harm (I will be dealing with the emotional repercussions of the incident for a while yet).

 Thankfully my fiancee, Denise, was walking with us and she escaped unscathed.
-We walked home and Denise went inside to look up a good skunk remedy.
+We walked home, and Denise went inside to look up a good remedy for skunk smell removal.
 Buster and I sat in front of the house, looking and feeling quite dejected.